 Since 1995, every Labor Day weekend we have hosted Family Camp in Eugene, OR for all Candlelighters family members.
 These three incredible days are filled with laughter, play, connecting, love, and healing.

 Our families come together and get the opportunity to experience the magic of Family Camp while horseback riding, zip-lining, swimming, riding go-karts and bumper boats, attending campfires, and so much more!
 This is a weekend for families to come together and create lifelong memories.

 Candlelighters Family Camp is offered to children diagnosed with cancer and their families.
 Attendance is 100% free of charge, ensuring that all families who are interested in having the Family Camp experience can participate regardless of socioeconomic status or trying to balance medical bills during treatment.

 What makes Candlelighters Family Camp unique is that the experience is for the entire family.
 Parents, siblings, and even the child living with cancer enjoy a weekend where the worries of treatments and associated struggles are left behind.

-The Luminaries is Candlelighters’ youth and young adult program whose focus is on increasing positive social interactions among youth while building leadership skills.
-The Luminaries’ mission is to provide spaces for kids and young adults who have experienced cancer and their youth siblings to connect, grow, and support one another through social connections and projects.
+The Luminaries is Candlelighters’ youth and young adult program whose focus is on increasing positive social interactions and building leadership skills.
+The Luminaries’ mission is to provide space for kids and young adults who have experienced cancer and their youth siblings to connect, grow, and support one another through fun social connections, projects and activities.

-Learn more about one of our Luminaries leaders, Garrett, and how joining The Luminaries opened up a new world for him after his diagnosis at 16.
-And watch Sierra’s dance to “Warrior”—a beautiful interpretation of her cancer journey.
-You can also check out the Luminaries playlist on YouTube.
+Watch videos to learn more about the Luminaries.
+Garrett, one of our leaders shares how joining The Luminaries opened up a new world for him after his diagnosis at 16.
+Watch Sea’s dance to Warrior a beautiful interpretation of her cancer journey.
+Check out the full Luminaries playlist on YouTube.

 Parent & Caregiver Support Group